The Tales of Ise

 The Tales of Ise (伊勢物語, Ise monogatari) is a Japanese uta monogatari, or collection of waka poems and associated narratives, dating from the Heian period.
-The current version collects 125 sections, with each combining poems and prose, giving a total of 209 poems in most versions.
+The standard versions have 125 sections or episodes each combining poems and prose, with a total of 209 poems.
+The work has had decisive impact on later Japanese literature, and it is indeed considered (together with Kokin wakashū and Genji Monogatari) as one of the three fundamental works of the Heian period — if not of all of pre-modern Japanese literary history.

 Concerning the exact date of composition and authorship there is only unresolved speculation.
 The identity of the nameless, idealised central character is unclear, though it is suggested to be Ariwara no Narihira (825–880).
 Thirty of the poems from The Tales of Ise appear in the Kokin Wakashū (905), with similar headnotes, all attributed to Narihira.
 The combination of these poems, and the similarity of some events in the tales to Narihira's life, have led to the additional suggestion that Narihira actually composed the work; however, the inclusion of material and events dating after 880 suggests otherwise.

 Title

 The late-eleventh century work known as The Tale of Sagoromo refers to Ise by the variant name Zaigo Chūjō no Nikki (在五中将の日記).